ericasimon16/woodwell_internship/README.md

 `FAIR/examples`

-I've added a submodule that links to [this repo](https://github.com/OMS-NetZero/FAIR/tree/master) made by Dr. Chris Smith, the main creator of FaIR.
+I've added a submodule that links to [this repo](https://github.com/OMS-NetZero/FAIR/tree/master) made by Dr. Chris Smith from University of Leeds, the creator of FaIR.
 The `examples` directory is very useful if you are interested in understanding how FaIR works, especially if you'd like to modify/create an instance of the model.
 The notebook `basic_run_example.ipynb` in particular is a great introduction.

 `FaIR_hist.ipynb`